didley/decimal-input/README.md

 ## `isSafeDecimal`

-`isSafeDecimal` is a type guard to determine if a value is of type `SafeDecimal`
+`isSafeDecimal` is a type guard to determine if a value is of type `SafeDecimal`, a `SafeDecimal` is an integer or float excluding `NaN` & `Infinity`.

 ## `SafeDecimal` type

-A branded type to allow strong typing of a decimal(int or float) `number` value.
+This branded type to allow strong typing of a decimal(int or float) `number` value.

+A `SafeDecimal` is an integer or float excluding `NaN` & `Infinity`.

-You can use `isSafeDecimal` to determine if a value or assert with `as SafeDecimal` if you're sure.
+You can use `isSafeDecimal` to determine a value or assert with `as SafeDecimal` if you're sure.

 see [Branded types explication](https://egghead.io/blog/using-branded-types-in-typescript)